Rat1960, 1972, 1984, 1996, 2008, 2020

 Pig1971, 1983, 1995, 2007, 2019, 2031

 Chinese Zodiac, Sheng Xiao, is an important part of the eastern astrology and a reflection of the ancient Chinese culture.
 This Eastern Zodiac system is based on a twelve-year cycle, where every year of the lunar calendar in the cycle corresponds to an animal sign.
 Every person, from the day they are born, has a unique animal sign accompanying them throughout life.
-The 12 animals of Chinese zodiac years appear in such order: rat, ox, tiger, rabbit, dragon, snake, horse, goat, monkey, rooster, dog, and pig, and 2018 is the year of the dog.
+The 12 animals of Chinese zodiac years appear in such order: rat, ox, tiger, rabbit, dragon, snake, horse, goat, monkey, rooster, dog, and pig.
 The animal sign is one’s birth symbol that carries Chinese Zodiac predictions of a person’s destiny and behavior.
 Each animal sign carries individual personality characteristics, and based on those traits, Chinese can predict the compatibility of people with two different animal signs.
 Moreover, the Chinese Zodiac calendar provides guidance on how people should live their lives and what areas of life they should focus their attention on depending on the current year.

 The History of Chinese Astrology